grackle-project/grackle/doc/source/Installation.rst

    .. note::

-      The above commands show the most generic commands that can be executed Other tutorials that you see online may show slight variations in these commands (where you manually make the build directory) and then manually execute the build-system from within the build-directory...
+      The above commands show the most generic commands that can be executed.
+      Other tutorials that you see online may show slight variations in these commands (where you manually make the build directory) and then manually execute the build-system from within the build-directory...

    .. note::